Humankind Enterprises is a social enterprise.

 We have a mission to connect people, one story at a time.

 The Story of our Founder

 When Sophie was 14 years old she experienced first hand the profound impact that one story can have.
 She became best friends with a former refugee called Adut, whose story of survival changed not only her life, but the lives of her friends and family.
 Sophie and Adut became Australia's first Youth Representatives for the UN Refugee Agency and Sophie turned Adut's story into a book called 'Tears of Hope' and an animation called 'What if?'.
 Adut's story sparked Sophie's passion to value, record and archive stories in order to create more empathy and connection in Australian society.
 1t's been 13 years since they met and the power of that one story lives on through the work we do at Humankind Enterprises.

-To harness the power of storytelling and connection in order to strengthen the social fabric of our Australia.
+To use values-based development and storytelling in order to strengthen the social values and connections within our communities.

 Our Social Mission

-To provide individuals and organisations with the opportunities, tools and processes which foster acceptance and connection.
-Because when people are connected, they are happier, healthier and more resilient.
+To provide individuals and organisations with the opportunities, tools and processes which foster acceptance, belonging and connection.
+Because human connection lies at the heart of human well-being.